 Knee Replacement Recalls

-At the heart of many lawsuits are design or manufacturing problems with artificial knees.
-According to the FDA’s recall database, since 2003 there have been nearly 1,300 recalls on knee replacement systems or components.
+At the heart of many artificial knee lawsuits are design or manufacturing problems.
+The U.S. Food and Drug Administration keeps a recall database for medical devices.
+According to the agency's database, there were nearly 1,300 recalls on knee replacement systems or components between 2003 and 2019.

 The companies with the most recalls have also faced significant numbers of lawsuits: